Surprise, we have new blue tweed dining chairs!

 After eight years of looking at brown vinyl, I’m so excited to see these beauties every morning!

 What a difference!

-The new chairs are supremely comfortable and the blue tweed upholstery is gorgeous.
+The new blue tweed dining chairs are supremely comfortable and the blue tweed upholstery is gorgeous.
 It’s eerily similar to the fabric I had chosen for re-upholstery – and a perfect match to my stolen Lotte lamps.
 Actually, this shade of blue pops up in the living room artwork, the dining room painting – even in the kitchen, courtesy of one of the little enamel pieces above the stove and my cathrineholm bowl.

 They’re solidly built and made in the USA, which I love.
 They have a slightly curvier, more interesting shape which is nice, plus the silver upholstery tacks are a fun touch!
 I like that they look modern because although I love mid-century, I don’t want my house to look like a time capsule.
 I would have preferred walnut(ish) legs instead of espresso, but I could easily paint or re-stain them later.
 I recently added furniture with a really dark stain somewhere else in the house, so the finish doesn’t look too out of place here.
 They were $149 a chair, which isn’t bad for something manufactured in North America.
 I’m always willing to pay a bit more for stuff that isn’t made in China!

 I just love the blue tweed dining chairs with the teak!